LionsPhil/pixmasclock/README.md

 For the Tontec GPIO display `make runonpi` will set the right environment variables to target the framebuffer, and run via `sudo` to get permissions for it.

 You can trade off having to run as root for opening permissions on `/dev/console`.
 Unfortunately on Raspbian it's `root:root`, so there's no simple group to join.

+You don't need to be root if you're not using the framebuffer (e.g. SDL2 build).